crs4/omero.biobank/docs/openehr.rst

                                          magnitude(double) [e.g., 120.0]
                                          precision(float) [e.g., 0.2]

-units is expressed using the units syntax described in 6.2.8.
+units is expressed using the units syntax described in OpenEHR Data Types Information Model v1.0.2, section 6.2.8.

 The obvious thing to do would be to use stuctured 'columns'